 - Increased risk of respiratory infections, including pneumonia.

-Individuals suffering from this form of MD, will typically live a normal life span.
+Individuals suffering from this form of MD will typically live an average life span.

 - Distal Muscular Dystrophy.

 - Distal Muscular Dystrophy is a rare form of MD, and will usually only affect the “distal muscles” or those muscles furthest from one’s center.
 Fortunately, this disease is less severe than other forms of MD and typically won’t affect its victims’ overall life span.